jingwen-z/jingwen-z.github.io/_posts/2019-02-07-python-while-loop.md

 'Michael'.

 ## Conclusion
-In this blog, we talked about syntax and basic using for `while` loop, and its supplementary applications: the infinite loop, nested while loop, if-else statement with while loop and loop of a list.
+In this blog, we talked about syntax and basic using of `while` loop, and its supplementary applications: the infinite loop, nested while loop, if-else statement with while loop and loop of a list.
 Hope it's useful for you :)